Skip to main content

 Cleaner separation from local files

-Use the VPS as a deliberate coding-agent boundary instead of mixing experiments with personal files and local credentials.
+Use the VPS as a deliberate coding-agent boundary instead of mixing experiments with personal files and local workstation credentials.

 03